AnTheMaker/Fusilli.js/README.md

 Here's why:
 1. It's just 1.3 KB (Yeah, go check for yourself!)
 2. It helps you add simple Modals to your website in notime!
 3. It can open and close Modals.
-That's it - no fancy animations, styles, etc. - as minimal as possible
+That's it - no fancy animations, styles, etc. - it's as minimal as possible!
 4. You can style it and extend it however you like!

 Demo: [anthemaker.github.io/JustAModal](https://anthemaker.github.io/JustAModal/)